mcarvin8/apex-code-coverage-transformer/README.md

 The code coverage JSONs created by the Salesforce CLI aren't accepted by SonarQube automatically for git-based Salesforce repositories and needs to be converted using this plugin.

-**Disclaimer**: Due to existing bugs with how the Salesforce CLI reports covered lines during deployments (see [5511](https://github.com/forcedotcom/salesforcedx-vscode/issues/5511) and [1568](https://github.com/forcedotcom/cli/issues/1568)), to add support for covered lines in this plugin for deployment coverage files, I had to add a function to re-number out-of-range covered lines the CLI may report (ex: line 100 in a 98-line Apex Class is reported back as covered by the Salesforce CLI deploy command).
-Salesforce's coverage result may also include extra lines as covered (ex: 120 lines are included in the coverage report for a 100 line file), so the coverage percentage may vary based on how many lines the API returns in the coverage report.
-Once Salesforce fixes the API to correctly return covered lines in the deploy command, this function will be removed.

 ## Install

 ```bash